B3NB/SaltyPassword/README.md

 # SaltyPassword 🤔💭
-Nothing is as bad at remembering things, especially passwords, as humans, well at least this applies to my memory.
+No one is as bad at remembering things, especially passwords, as humans, well at least this applies to my memory.
 That's why I made this command line program in C# to help remember long, new passwords.

-Secure passwords are really important, so the way we choose them becomes equally as important.
+Secure passwords are really important.
+So the way we choose them also becomes important.
 The best way I found to make new passwords, is using the method described [here](https://www.eff.org/dice) by the EFF.
-Though sometimes this results in me mixing up the words in my brain and I sometimes need check if I remember everything correctly.
+Though sometimes causes me to mix up the words in my brain and I then need to check if I can still remember the password before I really use it.

 ## Stuff you need
 - [Git](https://git-scm.com/)